jdoleary/Spellmasons/docs/TasksCurrent.md

+- why does this message appear 4 times `Headless server has it's own gameloop and shall not execute this.gameLoop`
+- bug: lots of units that were inLiquid arenot but still have the mask in multiplayer
+- onData SPELL: doesn't print enough info in server logs
+- missing gold circle on player 2's feet
+- lastWill should use floating text to notify that it did something
+- I dashed and then ended my turn immediately and I got reset to before where i dashed
+- headless server executed should count time, not loops to detect issue
 - _gameLoopHeadless exceeded call stack: https://sentry.io/organizations/jordan-oleary/issues/3691943465/?project=6306205&query=is%3Aunresolved&referrer=issue-stream
 # Brad Playtest
 - when in full screen escape leaves full screen in addition to opening menu